Think about a relationship you have with someone you know and love. Someone who really “gets” you.

 At Birth Boot Camp we are focused on training doulas who provide this type of support for your birth.
 In fact, while our doulas receive lots of different areas of training and are required to read several different types of books, we feel this is the most important overall aspect of doula training.

-One of the most important things to a woman and how she views her birth experience is simply how she fees she was treated.
+One of the most important things to a woman and how she views her birth experience is simply how she feels she was treated.

 Not the overall outcome.